 Atlanta offers the energy, excitement and activities of a large city combined with the warmth, friendliness and lifestyle sometimes referred to as Southern Hospitality.
 It is a vibrant, prosperous, growing area with a high quality of life, a low cost of living … and great weather!

-The economic engine of the Southeast, Atlanta is also a natural beauty – green trees and gently rolling scenery, and the not-too-distant North Georgia mountains and Atlantic coast.
-The Atlanta metro area is home to nearly 5 million people, 27 FORTUNE 1000 companies, and the world’s busiest airport, and an abundance of educational opportunities.
+The economic engine of the Southeast, Atlanta is also a natural beauty – green trees and gently rolling scenery and the not-too-distant North Georgia mountains and Atlantic coast.
+The Atlanta metro area is home to more than 5.3 million people, 13 Fortune 1000 companies and one of the world’s busiest airports , and an abundance of educational opportunities.

 Atlanta’s world class facilities – including Philips Arena, Turner Field and the Georgia Dome – frequently host major sports events.
 They’re also home to six professional sports teams: